tderenzi/tderenzi.github.io/src/portfolio/elom.md

 # About the project
+The **Early Learning Outcome Measurement (ELOM)** team developed **population-based child assessment tools to evaluate whether children are developmentally on track for their age**.
+These tools effectively measure a range of developmental outcomes in young children and provide critical insights into the quality of early learning environments in both home and program settings.

-**Innovation Edge, an impact-driven investor** in early childhood challenges in South Africa, invested and **partnered with ELOM to assess child development milestones and track the impact of their investments in education, health, and well-being.** ELOM’s assessments feed directly into the Thrive by Five index, a multi-sectoral effort led by the Department of Basic Education.
-This survey provides critical insights into early learning outcomes, shaping long-term national policy and program design. **I worked closely with ELOM to implement a centralized, scalable data strategy, optimizing both their data management system and UI for improved user experience and data accuracy**.
+**Innovation Edge**, an impact-driven investor focused on early childhood challenges, partnered with ELOM to fund and support the development and implementation of these tools.
+Beyond their investment, Innovation Edge played a critical role in integrating ELOM’s assessments into the Thrive by Five Index—a multi-sectoral initiative led by the Department of Basic Education.
+This national survey leverages ELOM’s tools to deliver critical insights into early learning outcomes, directly informing evidence-based policy and long-term program design.

+**I collaborated with ELOM to implement a centralized, scalable data strategy, optimizing their data management system and user interface to enhance data accuracy and user experience.**.
+These improvements were critical to the successful execution of the Thrive by Five survey and its role in shaping long-term national strategies for early childhood development.

 # The Problem
 ELOM’s **data management system** faced challenges due to **fragmentation**, with multiple servers and disconnected tools creating an unmanageable process for form creation, data entry, and storage. **The lack of centralization prevented real-time monitoring, complicated data cleaning, and raised data security concerns, leading to delays and inaccuracies.
 These inefficiencies impacted productivity, decision-making, and scalability.**